GoogleCloudPlatform/click-to-deploy/k8s/influxdb/README.md

 InfluxDB is an open source database for storing time series data, such as data from from logging and monitoring systems, or from IoT devices.

 This is a single-instance version of InfluxDB.
-The multi--instance version of InfluxDB requires a commercial license.
+The multi-instance version of InfluxDB requires a commercial license.

 If you are interested in the enterprise version of InfluxDB visit the